ChrisFulstow/CSharpCodeGen/README.md

 string objectInitCode = vehicle.InitializationCode();
 ```

-Finally, calling InitializationCode() generates the C# object initialisation code for the object:
+Calling the `InitializationCode` extension method generates the C# object initialisation code for the object.
+The string value of the `objectInitCode` variable is now:

 	var vehicle = new Vehicle
 	{